pietervdvn/MapComplete/Docs/Reasonings/NoAnonymousContributions.md

 We also had [one spam-campaign](https://wiki.openstreetmap.org/wiki/Organised_Editing/Activities/Trziste_prace).
 It would have become practically impossible to clean up this mess if this would have happened with anonymous accounts, whereas the datateam could simply revert all changes by those users now.

+# Editing programs are not allowed to have anonymous contributions

+Bing map builder had a single user account for all changes - until they got blocked.
+The foundation [asked them](https://osmfoundation.org/wiki/Board/Minutes/2022-06#MapBuilder_implementation_proposal) to address some grievances with anonymous contributions.
+[Please read the wiki for more details](https://wiki.openstreetmap.org/wiki/Map_builder)

+wheelmap.org gets an exception to this, because they only modify a single tag (and can thus not do a lot of damage) and are _old_ - they started in 2010, when OSM was 5 years old and unusable anyway.

 # To wrap it up

 Anonymous accounts would indeed allow more contributions, but would shift the work to the already existing community instead of growing it.